 Is the noun masculine or feminine?

-Like other Romance languages, Italian uses grammatical gender to group nouns into 2 categories: masculine and feminine.
-In Italian, the article will match the gender of the noun it goes with, so you'll learn different articles for each gender.
+Like other Romance languages, Italian uses grammatical gender to group nouns into two categories: masculine and feminine.
+In Italian, the article will match the gender of the noun it goes with, so you’ll learn different articles for each gender.

 - Masculine articles: il, l’, lo, un, uno, i, gli